Lennyj89/ADS599-Captsone/README.md

-# ADS599-Predicting Woman, Infant, and Children Participant Churn
+# Predicting Woman, Infant, and Children Participant Churn

 This project is a part of the ADS599 (Capstone) course in the Applied Data Science Program at the University of San Diego.